chicagopython/CodingWorkshops/problems/flask_collage/solutions/README.md

-Team Name: Bargain I've come to bargain
+Team Name: Dormamu I've come to bargain
 =======================================
 * Dr. Strange
 * The Ancient One